suryacodess/suryacodess/README.md

 - 👀 Always my vote for frontend
 - 🌱 portfolio - https://surya-prakash-portfolio.netlify.app (in progress...)
 - ✨ resume - https://suryaprakashsrigada.netlify.app
-- 📫 Reach me at insta @heysuryaaaa
+- 📫 Reach me at insta @heysuryaaaa and at twitter @heysuryaaaa

 <!---
 suryacodess/suryacodess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.